gklyne/I-D/arcp/arcp.md

 inspecting the `External-Identifier` metadata.

-Linked Data containers which are not on the web
+Linked Data containers which are not on the web  {#ldp}
 -----------------------------------------------

 An application exposes in-memory objects